reTHINK-project/specs/datamodel/core/data-synch/readme.md

 **url** is the DataObject URL which scheme is defined in the json-schema descriptor of the DataObject

+**cseq** is an integer that is incremented every time the object is updated.
+To be used to order changes in the object when needed.
+Useful when sync streams are resumed by Observers.

 **Reporter** contains the Reporter Hyperty URL

 **schema** contains the CatalogueURL for the JSON Schema describing the Sync Object